Anonymous-Usenix-25/Oblivious-Digital-Tokens/ODT_implementation/README.md

 ## Intel SGX SDK & PSW installation
 Since SGX SDK is not provided for `Manjaro Linux`, we build everything from source.
-For other distributions or preprequisites for manual compilation check out the installation instructions in [the repository.](https://github.com/intel/linux-sgx).
+For other distributions or prerequisites for manual compilation check out the installation instructions in [the repository.](https://github.com/intel/linux-sgx).
 Tip: for most `make` commands, you can use the `-j` and `-l` flags to speed up compilation.